Recruiting Guides

 How to Compare College Athletic Scholarship Offers: A Family Decision Framework

-A 50% scholarship at one school can cost more than 25% at another.
-Here's the net cost framework for comparing athletic scholarship offers side by side.
+A 50% scholarship at a $58K school costs $5,000/year more than 25% at a $32K school.
+How to use the net cost framework to compare offers side by side.